-There’s more to my writing than just Techinch.
 I started out writing for Digital Inspiration in 2009, then wrote 241 articles at How-To Geek through most of 2010.
-In late 2010, I joined the AppStorm writing team, and in my nearly 3 years there I wrote 771 articles, mainly published at Web and Mac.AppStorm where I was editor, but also a few at Windows, iPad, and iPhone AppStorm.
-Then, for the next 7 months, I was the Software Training editor at Tuts+.
+In late 2010, I joined the AppStorm writing team, and in my nearly 3 years there I wrote 771 articles, mainly published at Web and Mac.AppStorm where I was editor, along with others at Windows, iPad, and iPhone AppStorm.
+Then, for the half year, I was the Software Training editor at Tuts+.

 Every new communications app wants to replace email, and yet email is still the internet’s killer app.
 It’s the sole cross-platform and cross-service communications tool that supports text, attachments, group messaging, personal encryption, and so much more.
 It’s the original long-form communications tool, along with your online passport of sorts, and it’s not going away.